kstenerud/concise-encoding/cbe-specification.md

 Array data is "chunked", meaning that it is represented as a series of chunks of data, each with its own length field representing the number of elements in the chunk:

-    [length-1] [chunk-1] [length-2] [chunk-2] ...
+    [chunk-length-1] [chunk-data-1] [chunk-length-2] [chunk-data-2] ...

 There is no limit to the number of chunks in an array, nor do the chunks have to be the same length.
 The most common case would be to represent the array as a single chunk, but there might be cases where you need multiple chunks, such as when the array length is not known from the start (for example if it's being built progressively).

 #### Chunk Header

-All array chunks are preceded by a header containing the chunk length and a continuation bit.
+All array chunks are preceded by a header containing the chunk length and a continuation bit (the low bit of the fully decoded header).
 The header is encoded as an [unsigned LEB128](https://en.wikipedia.org/wiki/LEB128).
 Chunk processing continues until the end of a chunk with a continuation bit of 0.

 | Field        | Bits | Description                          |
 | ------------ | ---- | ------------------------------------ |